 If and to the extent Operator shall initially pay any of the costs and expenses which are "EOTT Costs and Expenses" under this Section 6.3, upon receipt of proper documentation, EOTT shall promptly reimburse Operator and such reimbursement shall be in addition to the reimbursement provided in Section 7.2.
 To the extent that Operator receives any invoices related to EOTT Costs and Expenses, Operator shall forward the same to EOTT as soon as possible to enable EOTT sufficient time to timely pay the same.

 6.4 Reimbursable Operating Expense Overruns.
 In the case of a potential overrun of Reimbursable Operating Expenses above the amounts set forth in the Annual Operating Budget, Operator shall promptly notify EOTT and provide EOTT with the information necessary to allow EOTT to make a decision to proceed, modify or cancel the implementation of such budget item.
 If such fieldwork is under way, EOTT shall notify Operator of its decision within two business days.
-If EOTT decides to proceed with the implementation of such item, EOTT and Operator shall evidence the agreed upon overrun expense by a letter signed by the Parties.
+If EOTT decides to proceed with the implementation of such item, EOTT and Operator shall evidence the agreed upon overrun expense by a letter signed by the Parties, which letter shall amend the Annual Operating Budget.

 6.5 Annual Capital Budget Overruns.
 In the case of a potential Annual Capital Budget overrun, Operator shall promptly notify EOTT and provide EOTT with sufficient detailed written information to allow EOTT to make a decision to proceed, modify or cancel the implementation of the Capital Expenditures.
 If such fieldwork is under way, EOTT shall notify Operator of its decision within two business days.
-If EOTT decides to proceed with the implementation of such Capital Expenditures, in whole or in part, EOTT and Operator shall evidence the agreed upon overrun by a letter signed by the Parties.
+If EOTT decides to proceed with the implementation of such Capital Expenditures, in whole or in part, EOTT and Operator shall evidence the agreed upon overrun by a letter signed by the Parties, which letter shall amend the Annual Capital Budget.
 Notwithstanding the foregoing, Operator shall have the right at any time to submit a revised Annual Capital Budget to EOTT and, upon EOTT’s approval, EOTT shall be liable for payment of the revised cost of such Capital Expenditures.

 6.6 Payment Terms.
 In the calendar month following the month in which Services were rendered, Operator shall provide EOTT with a written invoice for Services rendered during the preceding month and other charges due Operator hereunder, if any.
 EOTT shall remit any amounts due on or before 15 days after the receipt of Operator's invoice.
 If the due date for any payment to be made under this Agreement is not a business day of EOTT's, the due date for such payment shall be the following business day.
 Any amounts due by Operator to EOTT under the provisions of this Agreement shall be payable on or before 15 days of invoice.
 If either Party fails to pay any payment or other sum when due, such Party also shall pay to the other Party interest from the due date to the date of payment at a rate equal to the lesser of (a) LIBOR plus two percent (2%) or (b) the maximum rate permitted by applicable law.